vivocoin/sentinel/README.md

 # Vivo Sentinel

-An all-powerful toolset for Vivo.
+### Follow the installation steps below or the official Vivo sentinel guide: https://www.vivocrypto.com/vivo-technologies/masternodes/sentinel-guide/

-### Follow the official Vivo sentinel installation guide: https://www.vivocrypto.com/vivo-technologies/masternodes/sentinel-guide/
+Sentinel is an all-powerful toolset for Vivo.

 Sentinel is an autonomous agent for persisting, processing and automating Vivo V12.1 governance objects and tasks, and for expanded functions in upcoming releases.